 6. Dali Ancient Town, Yunnan

 The ancient, walled town of Dali has a laid-back ambiance that is enhanced by its spectacular surroundings - snow-capped Cangshan Mountain on one side and the vast, clean Erhai Lake on the other.
-Authentic feel and fewer tourist hordes make it an alluring alternative to the usual tourist hot spot Lijiang Old Town.
+An authentic feel and fewer tourist hordes make it an alluring alternative to the usual tourist hot spot Lijiang Old Town.
 Thus, it is a magnet for couples seeking solitude and romance amid wild, unspoiled beauty.

 This small town is home to the Bai ethnic minority, a Tibetan-Burmese folk who established the Nanzhao Kindom in the 8th century.
-It retains the old world charm - narrow cobbled streets, typical Bai houses with stone walls and dark blue tile roofs, local women in traditional dress selling Bai ethnic tie-dying textiles, preserved fruits and tobacco.
+It retains the old-world charm - narrow cobbled streets, typical Bai houses with stone walls and dark blue tile roofs, local women in traditional dress selling Bai ethnic tie-dying textiles, preserved fruits, and tobacco.

-To get your lover in the mood, take a boat trip on the Erhai Lake, bike out to some of the smaller villages of the local Bai minority group, roam around the Foreigner Street brimming with antique shops and charming cafes, check out the colorful markets and sit in a tea house enjoying the traditional Three Cups of Tea service, all these moments will be beautiful memories to remember.
+To get your lover in the mood, take a boat trip on the Erhai Lake, bike out to some of the smaller villages of the local Bai minority group, roam around Foreigner Street brimming with antique shops and charming cafes, and check out the colorful markets and sit in a tea house enjoying the traditional Three Cups of Tea service, all these moments will be beautiful memories to remember.

 7. Water Towns of Suzhou

-If you are seeking for a secluded, serene setting to escape the urban hustle and enjoy some leisure time, my suggestion is the water towns of Suzhou, such as Zhouzhuang and Tongli (the latter is less touristy though).
+If you are seeking a secluded, serene setting to escape the urban hustle and enjoy some leisure time, my suggestion is the water towns of Suzhou, such as Zhouzhuang and Tongli (the latter is less touristy though).
 These ancient water towns are the few places in China that retain dreamy, rustic charm.
 All the streets of the towns are built along the rivers and canals, and the bridges link to the streets.
-A stroll down the flagstone-paved streets through old mansions, traditional workshops and stores will make your companion naturally put hands in yours.
-A boat ride through the lantern-lined canals enables you two to savor the tranquility and see more of local lives.
+A stroll down the flagstone-paved streets through old mansions, traditional workshops, and stores will make your companion naturally put hands in yours.
+A boat ride through the lantern-lined canals enables you two to savor the tranquility and see more of the local lives.

 The towns' location near Shanghai and Suzhou makes them easily accessible for short visits.